 The rise in energy demand under STEPS for India is estimated at 3 per cent between 2021 and 2030, as fossil fuel use is likely to increase steeply, mainly led by coal during this period.
 Oil will remain a major source of energy for the transport sector.
 Under APS, coal demand in India is expected to reduce by around one-third of its predicted value by 2050 due to NDCs.
-Under this scenario, India will have to generate around 61 per cent of its energy supply from renewable sources.
-Thus, under APS, India may observe a faster emergence of low-emission alternatives in power, industry and transport sectors, and a sharper fall in coal use and rise in renewables in line with its 2070 net zero goal.
+Under this scenario, India will based on the global model of the international Energy Agency (IEA).